morganecf/fb-remedy/README.md

 # fb-remedy
-Chrome extension that scares you into no longer going on facebook
+Chrome extension that shames you for spending an insufferable amount of time on facebook.